Cinema is India's soft power, must be strengthened: Javadekar at IFFI

 They were soon removed from the stadium by officials.
 The minister continued to speak and welcomed cinema legends Amitabh Bachchan and Rajinikanth along with other movie personalities and dignitaries at the IFFI opening.

 "India's soft power is films, IT, music, among others.
 Cinema has an important imprint on the minds of the people.
-It can change the views of the people," he said.
+It can change the lives of people," he said.
 "Wherever I go, people are fans of Indian films and if you go to countries like China, the limitations of language have been transcended by movies.
-This is an art and touches the hearts of the people and that is why this is India's soft power and we have to strengthen it," the minister said.
+This is an art and touches the hearts of the people and that is why this is India's soft power and we have to strengthen it," Javadekar said.

+India has lots of scenic and beautiful shooting sites for national and international movies but filming at these locations requires around 15-20 permissions, he said, adding that the government is now preparing for single window arrangement which will take care of all the permissions and it will benefit places like Goa, Leh-Ladakh and Andaman and Nicobar.
+"Many good films of the world will be showcased in this film festival and it will be a tribute to former Goa chief minister Manohar Parrikar,'' the minister said.

+He also talked about a film in the festival which has been made by local artists of Goa based on the lives of visually-impaired people.
+He said that there will now be a narration of the movie for the visually impaired.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)